 Heritage Recognition Plaques mark sites commemorating more bounded or discrete stories of people or places of historic importance (approx. 150 words).
 Heritage Recognition Plaque Application Form (PDF, 257 KB)

 Designated Property Plaques are cast-metal ovals which mark only those properties designated under the Ontario Heritage Act.
 Eligibility for a Designated Property plaque comes automatically with designation under the Act.
 For information about designated properties in Hamilton, visit heritage properties.
 Designated Property Plaque Application Form (PDF, 359 KB)

 While plaque applicants are required to secure funding for their proposed plaques, the Heritage Resource Management Section, Tourism and Culture Division, Planning and Economic Development Department dedicates a budget for the production of three (3) Commemorative Plaques annually.

 Each February, at the Heritage Day Ceremony in Council Chambers, a broad historical theme for the year’s three plaques is announced.
 From Heritage Day until Victoria Day, members of the public, schools and students, heritage and neighbourhood associations submit topics which fit the annual theme.
 All proposed topics will be considered by an adjudication committee which will select the three successful projects.

-The theme for 2018 is: Women and the struggle for equality.
+The theme for 2019 is: On the Waterfront: Stories from Cootes Paradise to Stoney Creek.
 Proposed topics can range far and wide within this guideline.
 Places no longer there.
 Boat races.
 Boathouses.
 Famous people.
 Pollution and the people who fought it.
 And of course, the ever popular, `Why is it called Cootes Paradise anyway?’
 Submit your topics.
 Just keep in mind that plaques should tell stories of events, persons and places associated with specific locations.
 With plaques, as with business, it comes down to `location, location, location!’